 How do I enrol in my courses online?

-Once enrolment opens in early July, there are a variety of options for how you can enrol in your courses in your MyNAIT portal, including:
+There are a variety of options for how you can enrol in your courses in your MyNAIT portal, including:

 - Enrol in Credit Classes: If you know what classes you require, you can enrol by selecting Open Self Service > Manage Classes > Enrol in Credit Classes.
 For additional support, you can follow this step by step guide (pdf) to enrol.